rue-a/provo/README.md

 ## Functionality

-The folder _examples_ provides an example document that features the serialization a an ArcGIS Workflow into a provenance graph.
+The folder _examples_ provides an example document that features the serialization of an ArcGIS Workflow into a provenance graph.
 The folder _out_ contains this graph.
-The tutorial containing the example workflwo can be found under: http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
+The tutorial containing the example workflow can be found under: http://webhelp.esri.com/arcgisdesktop/9.3/pdf/Geoprocessing_in_ArcGIS_Tutorial.pdf, p.
 36ff.